kristopolous/music-explorer/readme.md

 Alright, now let's say you do this for a bunch of other labels and artists.
 Let's add a second one, oh I dunno, say cpurecords.

 CPU records uses its own custom domain, https://shop.cpurecords.net/ but it is in fact, just a bandcamp site.

-But we use the same tool, it's once again, pretty smart.
+To get it we will use the same tool.
+It's once again, pretty smart.

-The syntax is a little different, we specify the url, followed by the name
+The syntax however is a little different: we specify the url, followed by the name:

     $ album-get shop.cpurecords.net cpurecords
     ♫ cpurecords ♫